jusliu9547/DataCamp_project/README.md

 * The GitHub History of the Scala Language
 * The Hottest Topics in Machine Learning
 * TV, Halftime Shows, and the Big Game
+* Which Debts Are Worth the Bank's Effort?
 * Who Is Drunk and When in Ames, Iowa?
 * Word Frequency in Moby Dick